 - Do not program 9-1-1 into your cell phone, and if your cell has a 9-1-1 auto-dialing feature, turn it off.

 Accidental calls to 9-1-1

-In 2012, 13% of wireless 9-1-1 calls were hung up before the 9-1-1 center could answer the call.
-If you accidentally call 9-1-1, stay on the line and tell the call receiver that you do not have an emergency.
+If do you accidentally call 9-1-1, Stay on the Line, so 9-1-1 Knows you are Fine.
 If you hang up the 9-1-1 center will attempt to call you back to determine if there is an emergency.
 This process takes valuable time away from answering real emergency calls.

 Texting to 9-1-1 will not work

 While today’s wireless phones are capable of so much including texting, taking and sending pictures, and videos, playing music, surfing the web, and getting emails, it is only the basic function of the phone that can get you much needed help in an emergency.

 King County is working to make the necessary upgrades in the 9-1-1 centers in order for them to receive texts that are sent to 9-1-1, but the technology is not yet in place.